semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 ### Overview

-Are you interested in learning Git and GitHub to manage your code and research data?
+Are you interested in learning Git and GitHub to manage your code, manuscripts or research data?
 This introductory workshop will be covering the following:

 - [Background and motivation](README.md#background-and-motivation)
 - [What is Git?
 What is GitHub?
 What is version control?](README.md#what-is-git-what-is-github-what-is-version-control)